Completions and DK-equivalences of ${\Theta_n}$-spaces: Introduction

 Rezk's completion functor takes a Segal spaces to and equivalent complete one by thickening the space of objects with higher dimensional simplices that encode information about the invertible morphisms while keeping the space of morphisms between any fixed pair of objects unchanged.
 When $n,k\geq 2$, our completion functor acts similarly $k$ dimensions higher but also leaves morphisms of dimension $k-2$ and lower essentially unchanged.
 Thus the completion in dimension $k$ essentially only affects morphisms in the single dimension of $k-1$, which allows us to combine the completions for multiple values of $k$ into a single completion functor.

-\begin{thm} There is a fibrant replacement functor localizing Segal $\Theta_n$-spaces with respect to all of the completeness conditions via a DK-equivalence. \end{thm} We define this combined completion functor more precisely in Construction \ref{tcompletion} and discuss its properties in Theorem \ref{total}.
+\begin{thm} There is a fibrant replacement functor localizing Segal $\Theta_n$-spaces with respect to all of the completeness conditions via a DK-$n$-equivalence. \end{thm} We define this combined completion functor more precisely in Construction \ref{tcompletion} and discuss its properties in Theorem \ref{total}.

-As in the 1-dimensional setting, DK-equivalences here encode the prototypical behaviour of equivalences of $(\infty,n)$-categories, and for complete Segal $\Theta_n$-spaces they were shown to indeed coincide with weak equivalences of the associated model structure by Bergner in \cite[6.4]{bdisc} even when the first completeness condition is omitted.
-Our combined completion functor allows us to provide a more direct proof of this correspondence while also relaxing the remaining assumptions on completeness.
+As in the 1-dimensional setting, DK-$n$-equivalences here encode the prototypical behaviour of equivalences of $(\infty,n)$-categories, and for Segal $\Theta_n$-spaces with completeness above dimension 1, they coincide with prior notions of DK-equivalence, studied for simplicial objects by Berger-Rezk \cite{brcomp2} and Gepner-Haugseng \cite[\S 5]{gh}.
+For $\Theta_n$-spaces, DK-equivalences have been shown to coincide with equivalences of $(\infty,n)$-categories by Bergner in \cite[6.4]{bdisc} via comparison to the simplicial setting.
+Our completion functors allow us to provide a direct proof of this correspondence while also relaxing the remaining assumptions on completeness.

-\begin{thm} A map between Segal $\Theta_n$-spaces is a DK-equivalence if and only if it is becomes a weak equivalence after localizing with respect to all of the completeness conditions; in particular, a Segal $\Theta_n$-space is complete if and only if it is local with respect to the class of DK-equivalences. \end{thm} We prove this result as Theorem \ref{dktotal}.
+\begin{thm} A map between Segal $\Theta_n$-spaces is a DK-$n$-equivalence if and only if it is becomes a weak equivalence after localizing with respect to all of the completeness conditions; in particular, a Segal $\Theta_n$-space is complete if and only if it is local with respect to the class of DK-equivalences. \end{thm} A particularly important implication of this theorem is that the $(\infty,1)$-category of $(\infty,n)$-categories may be obtained from the $(\infty,1)$-category of Segal $\Theta_n$-spaces by localizing with respect to DK-$n$-equivalences.
+We prove this result in a model-categorical framing as Theorem \ref{dktotal}.